I Wasn't Allowed To Speak With My Husband Before Marriage: This Is How I Paid For It

 My parents were abroad when he gave me a divorce and I had no one to console me.
 The saving grace was that divorce is a speedy process in Islam but only a man has the right over it.
 My husband used his 'right' and cited mis-behaviour and incompatibility as reasons to leave me.
 I begged him to take me back.
 I regret it today.
 I should have been strong because I did not deserve him.

-I’m not homophobic but what gives them the right to spoil another person’s life under societal pressure?Share
+I’m not homophobic but what gives them the right to spoil another person’s life under societal pressure?Share this quote

 All his family had to say during this entire episode was that working women cannot have a happy married life or "Our boy has different sexual preferences".
 I would've respected their honesty and moved on.
 I would’ve instantly taken a step back.